Extract from ‘Keeping Mum’

 ‘Ah.
 Maybe then I get video, DVD?
 We watch ‘ere.’

-She felt disappointed.
-It wasn’t the same.
-But on the other hand, at least he was making an effort.
+It wasn’t quite the same.
+But at least he was making an effort.

 He took her hand.
 ‘As for the mother, let us not disturb.
 I not want everything to be spoil.’

-He shook his head.
+He put up his hand to forestall her.
 ‘One thing I know.
-What a woman like for herself, she not always like for her daughter.’
+What a woman like for herself, she not always like for her daughter.”